facebook/docusaurus/admin/publish.md

 Test running the website with the new version locally.

-3. Create a Pull Request with the changes and get it merged.
+### 3. Create a Pull Request

+Make a commit and create a pull request with the changes and get it merged.
 An example PR would be [#2287](https://github.com/facebook/docusaurus/pull/2287).
 Make sure the preview loads fine and is showing the new version.

+### 4. Publish to npm

-4. Use Lerna publish to publish the new packages to npm
+As we have a monorepo structure, we use `lerna publish` to publish the new version of packages to npm in one shot.

 ```sh
 yarn lerna publish 2.0.0-alpha.41 --dist-tag next